 This command will generate a new backup file in the directory”/var/opt/gitlab/backups”.
 The filename will include a timestamp to indicate when the backup was created.

-GitLab-ctl is a command-line tool that allows you to manage GitLab on Debian.
-It provides a set of terminal commands that you can use to start, stop, restart, and manage GitLab services, among other things.
+GitLab-ctl is a command-line tool for managing GitLab on Debian.
+It provides a set of terminal commands for starting, stopping, restarting, and managing GitLab services, among other things.
 Here is a detailed section on GitLab-ctl terminal commands, along with example commands and outputs with explanations.

 Starting and stopping GitLab services